 Like a true partner, a confident vendor offering their best advice to you will have skin in the game.
 Find out what performance guarantees they offer, and whether they can be customized.
 Guarantees are typically based on financial savings, health improvement, utilization and employee satisfaction.

 Also, be certain that your must-haves are “baked in” to your vendor’s processes.
 For example, you may identify that behavior change is key to health improvement for your employees.
-Does your vendor have a formal program to train all clinicians in behavior change coaching?
-Are behavior-change questions and messaging built into the clinician workflow, guided by the EMR system?
+Does your vendor have a formal program to train all clinical staff in behavior change coaching?
+Are behavior-change questions and messaging built into the clinical staff workflow, guided by the EMR system?

 Data integration and data sharing are key for the success of many initiatives.
 Your vendor should be able to demonstrate success in working with your own or similar insurance plans.